HarshavardhanaTG/HarshavardhanaTG.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
+subtitle: >
-subtitle: Building accessible SPEECH and LANGUAGE technologies
+Building accessible SPEECH and LANGUAGE technologies with neuromotor interfaces.

 profile:
   align: right